 If the name Soweto is familiar, it is probably for all the wrong reasons.
 In 1976 the township hit the headlines as students took to the streets in a peaceful protest that ended in disaster when the police opened fire.
 For years the rapidly growing region was a center for violent crime and an area where outsiders neither wanted to visit nor were welcomed.

-A New Tourism Industry
+The New Tourism Industry

-Bloodshed and fear have receded in Soweto’s recent history.
+Bloodshed and fear have receded in Soweto’s history.
 They are being replaced by boundless hospitality and an unlikely new industry: tourism.
 South Africa’s most famous (or infamous) township has featured on the itineraries of Johannesburg tour companies for several years, providing a convenient day trip from the country’s largest city.
 But Sowetans are now keen for tourists to linger longer, to realize that this is not the dangerous place it once was and to experience the real Soweto.
 Locals are opening their homes to visitors, providing cozy home-stays and offering personal tours that offer a more in-depth look at Soweto, past and present.

 The Hospitality of Lebo Malepa